nicklockwood/RequestQueue/README.md

 This is a block that will be called periodically as data is downloaded by the NSURLConnection.
 This is mainly useful when downloading large files from a server where you would wish to display a progress bar.
 For details of the callback parameters, check the Callbacks section below.

+    @property (nonatomic, copy) NSSet *autoRetryErrorCodes;

+A set of error codes to compare against when deciding if the request should automatically retry or not.
+By default this set includes any NSURLError types that relate to poor or unavailable connections.
+This means that the operation will retry if the Internet is down or the connection times out, but won't retry if the UL is malformed or the resource doesn't exist (which would be pointless).
+You can customise this set to meet the specific needs of your application if required.

+    @property (nonatomic, assign) BOOL autoRetry;

+If set to `YES`, the operation will automatically retry if there is a connection failure instead of terminating and calling the completionHandler.
+The operation will compare the error code against the autoRetryErrorCodes set, and will only retry if the code is in that set.
+Defaults to `NO`.

 RequestOperation Methods
 ----------------------------